aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/idocumentloadingcallback/_index.md

 ---
 title: IDocumentLoadingCallback
+linktitle: IDocumentLoadingCallback
 second_title: Aspose.Words for Java API Reference
-description: Implement this interface if you want to have your own custom method called during loading a document.
+description: Implement this interface if you want to have your own custom method called during loading a document in Java.
 type: docs
-weight: 640
+weight: 642
 url: /java/com.aspose.words/idocumentloadingcallback/
 ---
 ```